kalathurkishore/PIKU/README.md

 # PIKU
 ## Overview
-This repository contains the code and the data of the paper: CVRP2D: Optimized Route Navigation Considering Vehicle Capacity for Pickup-Delivery
+This repository contains the code and the data of the paper: PIKU: Optimized Vehicle Capacity Utilization for Simultaneous Pickup and Delivery Problem

-Submitted for the publication in SIGMOD'24.
+Submitted for the publication in MobiSys 2024.
 Below steps can be followed for Execution and Reproducing of the results.

 ## Running the Code
 First unzip the `data.zip` as shown below